 New South Wales does not allow electric dog bark collars and remote dog training collars but gives certain conditions on the use of the Dog Containment system.

 In the state of Northern Territory, the use of these electric dog collars is allowed only if authorized by a law in force in the Territory.

 South Australia and Australian Capital Territory prohibit the use of these Electric Dog Collars.

 So, peeps from QLD, WA, TAS can freely celebrate the success of dog training with electronic dog collars.
 If you are from VIC or NT, you better request approval from your local councils.

 If you are from NSW - cheer up, because, at least, you can still take advantage of having an awesome Electric Dog Fence.

-The answer to the question whether these Dog “Shock” Collars are good or bad, humane or not, depends on how a person uses it to his or her pet.
+The answer to the question of whether these Dog “Shock” Collars are good or bad, humane or not, depends on how a person uses them for his or her pet.

 We all know that everything (and everyone) has light and dark sides… right?